Ridireacht/URL-Shortener/README.md

 ## General Info

-A small project with simple functions:
-1. Turn original URLs to short, hash-based URLs.
-This is done via Base62 encoding (original URL --> SHA256 --> Base62).
+A small project with simple functions.
+URLs are turned to short hashes with Base62 encoding (original URL --> SHA256 --> Base62).
+These hashes then form short URLs this app can handle to redirect from.
-2. Redirect user to original URL with hash-based URL.

-If the URL was once shortened, the application retrieves it from DB instead of generating again.
-URL-hash pairs also get temporarily cached with Caffeine, so we check cache as well.

 ## Installation & usage